-Flash can be further controlled using flash modifiers, like softboxes and diffusers.
-Shooting with an unmodified flash creates hard light with harsh shadows.
+You see, shooting with an unmodified flash creates hard light with harsh shadows.
 Using a diffuser or a softbox together with a lower flash power will create a softer, more flattering light.
 (I use and recommend the MagMod diffuser).

-So What’s Better?
 TTL Flash Vs. Manual Flash

-So if TTL flash is like the auto mode on your camera, you should always shoot in manual mode, right?
+So if TTL is like the auto mode on your camera, you should always shoot in manual mode, right?
 Not so fast.
 Each flash mode has a unique set of pros and cons.
 You might use TTL for one scenario and manual for another.

 If you’re annoyed that your flash is making dark shadows behind your subjects, manual flash and a diffuser will make a dramatic difference in your images.

 TTL’s automatic flash adjustments have a place with moving subjects and photographers new to flash.
-But more often than not, manual flash mode will produce better results.
+But more often than not, the manual flash mode will produce better results.